mrowrpurr/Specs.cpp/README.md

   });
 }

-// Or, you can use the TestGroup alias:
+// Or, you can use the TestGroupFn alias:
-TestGroup(MyTestGroup2) {
+TestGroupFn(MyTestGroup2) {
   setup([]() { /* Setup Code */ });
   teardown([]() { /* Teardown Code */ });
   test("Name of a test", []() {